tacaro/rSIP-shiny/howto.md

 3. Its water hydrogen assimilation efficiency constant $a_w$
 4. Its isotopic composition at the beginning of the experiment $F_0$

-> Note: here and elsewhere we use the symbol $F$ to refer to the isotopic fractional abundance in atom %. $^2F$ specifically denotes the fractional abundance of deuterium.
-We sometimes leave out the subscript because the relationship in question is general to all stable isotopes, or for brevity.
+> NOTE: Here and elsewhere we use the symbol $F$ to refer to the isotopic fractional abundance in atom %. $^2F$ specifically denotes the fractional abundance of deuterium.
+We sometimes leave out the subscript because the relationship is general to all stable isotopes.
+Or, for brevity.

 As an organism grows, it incorporates deuterium into newly synthesized biomass according to the relationship.